JuliaPy/SymPy.jl/docs/src/introduction.md

 ## Powers

-The SymPy [tutorial](http://docs.sympy.org/dev/tutorial/simplification.html#powers) offers a thorough explanation on powers and which get simplified and under what conditions.
+The SymPy [tutorial](http://docs.sympy.org/dev/tutorial/simplification.html#powers) offers a thorough explanation on powers and how the rules of powers are applied during simplification.
 Basically

 * $x^a x^b = x^{a+b}$ is always true.
 However